adamdsmith/MABM/README.md

 ### Visualizing the route and bat detections

 With the survey route shapefiles created, the `plot_MABM_route` function allows the user to visualize the route and detections without the need to open ArcMap.
+We use leaflet to facilitate interactivity.

+There is only a single argument --- how the user would like to define a "bad" GPS fix for a bat call detection (default is no GPS fix within 5 seconds of the detection).

 For the Crab Orchard route we georeference, we can visualize the route and bat detections using the default options with: